-Bug hunting with Installer Analytics
+Bug hunting with analytics

 Finding bugs is never easy.
 You get customer complaints, spend tens of hours reproducing and fixing the problems, then start all over again.
 It's the never-ending circle of software development.